fiskl-accounting/help-docs/docs/getting-started/setting-up-your-taxes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The taxes in Fiskl are extreemly flexable and allow for multiple tax agencies in multiple currencies and support `single tax rates`, `multiple tax rates` and `compound taxes`.
+The taxes in Fiskl are extremely flexible and allow for multiple tax agencies in multiple currencies and support `single tax rates`, `multiple tax rates` and `compound taxes`.

 ## Set up your taxes